mirucon/coldbox/readme.txt

 == Changelog ==

+= 1.3.2 =

+* Fixed: Now the Coldbox theme uses more modern functions
+* Tested up to 4.9

 = 1.3.1 =

-- Added: Direct editing links for social links on customizer
+* Added: Direct editing links for social links on customizer
-- Improved: Customizer
+* Improved: Customizer

 = 1.3.0 =